 Currently there are very few price comparison engines in Nigeria, because of a lack of sustainable business model.
 A transparent affiliate marketing program by your online store can give birth to up to a thousand comparison sites all competing to drive high quality shopper traffic to your online store each day.
 Imagine a whole new industry that exists just to sell your products.

 With thousands of bloggers and price comparison sites preaching the gospel of online shopping every day, hundreds of new converts could be won each day.

 A love for the status quo was fingered as one of the causes of the low uptake of online shopping in Nigeria in the challenges to online shopping in Nigeria article.
 However, students and youths are more open to change.
 They are also the future, introducing them to the culture of online shopping is a good long term strategy.

-Find out products that students and youths are likely to buy (eg. books, movies) and stock up.
+Find out products that students and youths are likely to buy (eg. books, movies, phones) and stock up.
 You may also need to build collection points within tertiary institutions.
 A lot of students live in houses and hostels with invalid addresses and crowd management issues, not safe for online shopping.